ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Due to resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.

-The current policy advertises then only 9 quota-units in the next 50 seconds.
+The current policy then advertises only 9 quota-units for the next 50 seconds.

-Note that the server could have lowered even the other values in `RateLimit-Limit`: this specification does not mandate any relation between the header values in subsequent responses.
+Note that the server could have lowered even the other values in `RateLimit-Limit`: this specification does not mandate any relation between the field values contained in subsequent responses.

 Request: